mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 There are a few use cases, however, that benefit significantly from using inline scripts.
 In all of the below cases, it is very important to test the effectiveness of inline scripts using the tools discussed earlier in the book to analyze whether they have a positive or negative performance impact.

 1. **Embedded pages:** Some pages will sometimes always have visitors that have cold caches.
 For instance, embeddable widgets or pages which will be iframed on third party websites will usually have an overwhelming majority of visitors with cold caches.
 Additionally, many of these users will only request the page a single time.
 In this circumstance, it may be more effective inline the scripts.
 The caching benefit of external scripts is eliminated, and minimizing the number of connections that the user makes to your servers is often beneficial.
-2. **Very small JavaScript files:** Some pages only require a very small amount of JavaScript.
+2. **Very small JavaScript fi.e.,** Some pages only require a very small amount of JavaScript.
 In this case, the overhead of making the request may be greater than the overhead of transferring extra data as part of the original markup.
 Be careful that the code being used is not very complex, as it will block the remainder of the page from rendering and being displayed.
 3. **Bootstrapping scripts:** Some JavaScript loaders may require scripts on the page in order to load the remainder of the JavaScript on the site.
 In this case, inline scripts may be necessary in order to avoid a very large performance hit before the application can become even remotely interactive.

 In general--especially when other performance best practices (like SPDY) are being used--external scripts are not the bottleneck for page load performance.
 In fact, the ability to load multiple JavaScript files in parallel oftentimes significantly increases the page load performance that users with poor connection speeds will experience.